HOW MY MOM STOPPED A HOMICIDAL MANIAC

 If you’ve ever watched lions hunting in a pack you’ll get a good idea of what it’s like and the feeling if panic being hunted creates.
 I was a better long distance runner than all except one of the bullies (and of course he HAD to be the cruelest…), but many of them could out-sprint me.
 Imagine having to measure out your life in meters (yards) every day on the way to and from school.
-Just like on the plains of Africa I would have to keep a constant eye out for safe places – like the library and a few stores where I knew the staff that I could escape to.
+Just like an animal I would have to keep a constant eye out for safe places – like the library and a few stores where I knew the staff that I could escape to.

 I managed to avoid a bad beating from bullies one time by jumping into a man-made fishing pond and swimming across.
 When I finally made it home I had blood on my face from the first few punches they managed, but what my father reacted to when was the fact that my clothes were soaking wet.
 Now I’m sure that sounds horrible to read, but the truth is that victims of bullying are embarrassed by what’s happening to us and we don’t tell our parents or teachers everything that’s going on.

 I would think, “What’s he going to do?
 Call all their parents and make them apologize to me?
 THEN what?!!!
 I’ll just get it TWICE as bad the next time they catch me!”
 So my dad really didn’t know what was happening, he just saw the wet clothes that I couldn’t hide.